niharikakurella/Geeks-for-Geeks-Solutions/README.md

 - Your preferred programming language and compiler
 - Code editor (e.g., Visual Studio Code, Sublime Text, etc.)
 - Version control system (e.g., Git)

+## Folder Structure

+The repository is organized by categories and problem names.
+Each problem solution is contained within its own directory, along with the source code file and any additional resources.

+## Code Style

+Maintain a consistent code style to enhance readability.
+Please follow the style guide for your chosen programming language.
+If there's no specific style guide, aim for clean, well-documented, and modular code

 ### Cloning the Repository